 The voice belonged to J.C.
 Stroble, who worked at the Spartanburg landmark for more than 50 years, becoming "the voice and face of the Beacon," said Mark McManus, one of the four managers.

-“He’s certainly the voice and the face of the Beacon,” said Mark McManus, one of the four managers of the famous Spartanburg drive-in.
-People from all over the country come to the Beacon for the experience and for a meal “a-plenty,” the drive-in’s term for having your sandwich or barbecue served under a heaping mound of French fries and onion rings.
+Although Stroble passed away a few years ago, people from all over the country still come to the Beacon for the experience and for a meal "a-plenty," Stroble's term for having your sandwich or barbecue served under a heaping mound of French fries and onion rings.

 On a busy weekend day, about 4,000 people visit the Upcountry restaurant, McManus said.
 The Beacon is the second-largest drive-in restaurant in the country, behind only The Varsity in Atlanta.